• Skip to primary navigation

 Action Item #3: Ask a freelancer out for coffee

-It’s fantastic to meet your editors when you can and you definitely should.
-Also take out time every once in a while to meet up with fellow freelancers.
-Over the years, I’ve received thousands of dollars worth of work from editors that fellow freelancers have recommended.
-I’ve personally helped a few fellow freelancers break into their target publications.
-Freelancers talk about editors, fact.
+Freelancers talk about editors.
+Fact.
 We talk about our good, bad, and weird experiences.
 Especially when we get together in person and can share the real scoop.
-Fellow freelancers have also warned me away from publications that didn’t pay on time, thereby saving me thousands of dollars in money and hours in time.
+Fellow freelancers have warned me away from publications that didn’t pay on time, saving me thousands of dollars in money and hours in time.

 Action Item #4: Ask an existing client for a testimonial

-It won’t lead to immediate work, but when editors are looking for freelancers those testimonials can make the difference.
+It won’t lead to immediate work, but when editors are looking for freelancers, those testimonials can make the difference.
 It’ll take a minute of your time.
 Why wouldn’t you?

 Action Item #5: Create a testimonials page